ramensoftware/windows-11-taskbar-styling-guide/README.md

 ### Mica effect as color

 > [!NOTE]
 > Unfortunately I haven't figured this out yet.
-If you have any info please contribute by making a Pull Request.
+If you have any info please
+> contribute by making a pull request.

 ### Gradient as color